 “There is a community of the spirit.
 Join it, and feel the delight of walking in the noisy street, and being the noise.” – Rumi

-Having interviewed hundreds of artists, filmmakers and ‘civilians’, she has been a professional non-fiction ‘storyteller’ for the best part of 30 years.
-She loves telling the stories of other people – walking a mile in their shoes – whether it be in print, on radio, or online.
+Having interviewed hundreds of artists, musicians, filmmakers and ‘civilians’, she has been a professional non-fiction ‘storyteller’ for the best part of 30 years.
+She loves telling the stories of other people – walking a mile in their shoes – whether it be in print or a podcast, on radio or online.

 “Genuine listening is hard work; there is little about it that is mechanical… We hear with our ears, but we listen with our eyes and mind and heart and skin and guts as well.” – Alfred Benjamin